yast/yast.github.io/doc/bug-tracking.md

   starts working on it.

 Finally, there are some bugs that won't be fixed by YaST team (not so important ones).
-Those bugs are assigned to *TBD-mailing-list* so any community member interested in YaST development could take care of them.
+Those bugs are assigned to *yast-community* so any community member interested in YaST development could take care of them.
 After all, [YaST is Open](http://yastgithubio.readthedocs.org/en/latest/yast_is_open/).